brettchalupa/projectbook/src/_introduction.md

 _Projectbook_ is a collection of over 50 software project ideas for people looking to learn a given language or technology but short on inspiration for what to build.
 These projects tend to vary in complexity and what they exercise.

-My goal with this collection is to provide detailed enough specifications to get you started on project.
+My goal with this collection is to provide detailed enough specifications to get you started on a project.

 I've found that a lot of software tutorials are too simple and basic and that I only really learn through building something.